aleccedwards/aleccedwards.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Research Scientist at [Phaidra](https://www.phaidra.ai/), where I work building physics-informed data-driven models of mission-critical industrial systems to enable their control through reinforcement learning.
+I'm a Research Scientist at [Phaidra](https://www.phaidra.ai/), where I create AI-driven models and control strategies to optimize industrial systems.
 Previously I was a Research Associate in AI and Verification at the Department of Computer Science at the University of Oxford, working with [Alessandro Abate](https://www.cs.ox.ac.uk/people/alessandro.abate/) in the [OxCAV](https://oxcav.web.ox.ac.uk/) group.
 I completed a PhD within the CDT in Autonomous
 Intelligent Machines and Systems [(AIMS)](https://aims.robots.ox.ac.uk/), supervised by Alessandro Abate in the Department of Computer Science.